Church and School

 Construction of Activities Center - 1964/65

 Here is a series of photos from 1964 and 1965 showing the final addition built on the Resurrection Parish grounds.
-It was the culmination of Father Keefer's Era of Expansion.
+The Activities Center was an expansion of the 1957 Middle School building, and was the culmination of Pastor Oliver Keefer's Era of Expansion.
+Enrollment was near 2000 students and additional space was needed.
 Construction began in the fall of 1964 and the building was completed in time for the 1965/1966 school year.

-The new addition contained several classrooms, a meeting and banquet room (The Garden Room) and a gym/auditorium.
+The middle school addition contained several classrooms, a meeting and banquet room (The Garden Room) and a gym/auditorium.
 Resurrection Elementary now had all of the facilities necessary to provide religious, academic and physical education to their Brookline students.
-It was unfortunate that only thirty years later, after the 1995/1996 school year, Resurrection Elementary would cease opertion due to declining enrollment and the increasing financial burden on the diocese.
+It was unfortunate that only thirty years later, after the 1995/1996 school year, Resurrection would cease operation due to declining enrollment and the increasing financial hardship.

 Click on images for a larger picture